adorsys/keycloak-config-cli/README.md

 ## Variable Substitution

 keycloak-config-cli supports variable substitution of config files.
-This could be enabled by `import.var-substitution=true` (**disabled by default**).
+This could be enabled by `import.var-substitution.enabled=true` (**disabled by default**).

 Variables exposed by spring boot (through configtree or [external configuration](https://docs.spring.io/spring-boot/docs/2.5.0/reference/htmlsingle/#features.external-config.typesafe-configuration-properties.relaxed-binding.environment-variables)) can be accessed by `$(property.name)`.